 A decent Exchange alternative

-To be an Exchange alternative, Kerio provides its own Outlook Connector that enables Outlook users to access their information on Kerio Connect Server.
+To be an Exchange alternative other than free mail server, Kerio provides its own Outlook Connector that enables Outlook users to access their information on Kerio Connect Server.
 Somehow, there has been user feedback saying it is running slow.

 Exploring Mysterious CardDAV and CalDAV URLs